Blueberry Banana Bread

 - Sift all dry ingredients into a medium bowl: flour, baking powder, and salt.

-- Slowly add the sifted dry ingredients to the banana mixture and mix just until combined.
+- Slowly add the sifted dry ingredients to the banana mixture, mixing just until combined.
 Be careful not to over-mix; this is very important.

 - Using a spatula, fold in the blueberries.

 - Pour the batter into the prepared loaf pan and bake for 45-55 minutes, or until a toothpick inserted into the center of the bread comes out mostly clean, with no raw batter on it.
-Start checking on the bread at the 50-minute mark, and if you still need to bake more, check on it every 5 minutes.
+Start checking the bread at the 50-minute mark, and if you still need to bake it longer, check on it every 5 minutes.

 - Let it cool completely before placing it in the loaf pan.
 Run a knife over the edges, and gently remove the bread from the pan.